Becram/becram.github.io/_pages/me.md

 ## Synopsis

 I am  a tech savvy person with immense intrest in linux system and network.
-I have over 3 year experience in the software industry and horned by skill predominently in server provisioning, security and software development.
+I have over 3 year experience in the software industry and horned my skill predominently in server provisioning, security and software development.

 A team player with strong interpersonal skills and possess a flexible and detail oriented attitude.
 An efficient key player in challenging & creative environments with excellent capacity to adapt to new technologies and skills.
 I have a clear, logical mind with a practical approach to problem solving and a drive to see things through to completion.